Online Medical Assistant Programs in Hawai'i: Top Schools & More

 Hawai’i Medical College

-Hawai’i Medical College hosts a hybrid medical assistant program that can be completed in as little as ten months.
-Unlike the program at Herzing, the majority of this program must be completed in-person, including most classes, all labs, and a clinical externship with a community partner.
-Some courses, however, are offered online, and the school provides each student with a laptop they can keep after they graduate.
-The program’s curriculum covers both how to provide medical care and how to complete administrative tasks that help a healthcare practice run smoothly.
-The school also offers resources to help students determine if a clinical or front office role is right for them.
+Hawai’i Medical College hosts a hybrid medical assistant program that can be completed in as little as 10 months.
+The majority of this program must be completed in-person, including most classes, all labs, and a clinical externship with a community partner.
+However, some courses are offered online, and the school provides each student with a laptop they can keep after they graduate.

 Duration: 10 months